 In the PTA, participants were asked to describe three facilitation dilemmas or challenging situations that they experienced as facilitators.
 In this activity participants will share strategies for address these challenges.

-This activity is divided into two parts.
-In Part A , you will work in small groups to discuss how to address a number of facilitation dilemmas.
-In Part B , each group will share the results of their discussion with the large group in a creative way.
-30 min Part A Group Work The facilitator divides participants into small groups according to the target audience of their training and assigns one or two situations to each group.
+In Part A, you will work in small groups to discuss how to address a number of facilitation dilemmas.

+In Part B, each group will share the results of their discussion with the large group in a creative way.

+The facilitator divides participants into small groups according to the target audience of their training and assigns one or two situations to each group.

 Read the situation(s) assigned to your group and discuss how you would handle it.
 Prepare to present your strategies to the larger group in Part B. Remember to be creative!